aolszowka/MsBuildFindDuplicateProjectFileNames/README.md

 ## Usage
 ```
-Usage: MsBuildFindDuplicateProjectFileNames.exe directory
+MsBuildFindDuplicateProjectFileNames C:\DirectoryWithProjects

-Scans given directory for MsBuild Projects; reporting any duplicates it finds.
+Scans given directory for MsBuild Projects; reporting any duplicate Project
-Invalid Command/Arguments.
-Valid commands are:
+Names it finds.

-[directory]    - [READS] Spins through the specified directory and all
+Arguments:

-                 subdirectories for Project files; prints any duplicate
+              <>            The directory to scan for MSBuild Projects
-                 names it finds.
-Returns the number of duplicates.
+  -?, -h, --help             Show this message and exit
 ```

 ## Hacking